From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Chinese influence

-The Chinese invasion of Korea in 109 BC and the power struggle that continued until the 19th century made a difference.
-The Chinese writing system and language impacted the Korean language growth.
+The Chinese invasion of Korea in 109 BC and the power struggle that persisted until the 19th century had a significant impact.
+The Chinese writing system and language influenced the development of the Korean language.

-While Korean is unrelated to Chinese and Japanese, they all share many linguistic features.
-This is because of geographical proximity and interactions between cross-border people over millennia.
+Although Korean is unrelated to Chinese and Japanese, it shares many linguistic features with them.
+This is due to geographical proximity and interactions among cross-border populations over millennia.

 The Korean language adopted Chinese as its original writing system.
-In Joseon, the most prevalent method used these characters to write Korean phonetically, and was called “Hanja.”
+In Joseon, the most prevalent method of writing Korean phonetically was called “Hanja.”

 Yet, this writing method was insufficiently precise.
 It didn’t go well with Korean.
-Despite the benefit of learning Chinese characters, it was tricky and expensive.
+Despite the benefits of learning Chinese characters, it was challenging and costly.
 This education was only available to the wealthy and privileged.

-Approximately half the Korean vocabulary has words derived from Chinese.
-While Koreans continue to use, today, they restrict the usage to formal or unique scenarios.
+Approximately half of the Korean vocabulary consists of words derived from Chinese.
+While Koreans continue to use Chinese today, they restrict its use to formal or unique contexts.

 Creation and Origin of Hangul

-The then King of Joseon, King Sejong, founded and created the Hangul script in the 15th century.
-He did this to increase and propagate literacy among his subjects.
+In the 15th century, King Sejong, then King of Joseon, developed the Hangul script to expand literacy among his subjects.

-King Sejong created beautiful Hangul with the Korean language specifically in mind.
-Thus, it corresponds with the language perfectly.
+King Sejong designed the Hangul script specifically for the Korean language.
+Thus, it perfectly corresponds with the language.

 It was designed to be easy to learn and use for the ordinary person.
 Thus, it is often considered one of the world’s most logical and intelligently developed writing systems.

-In Hangul, each sign represents a sound; more importantly, it imitates how the mouth shapes while pronouncing the alphabet.
+In Hangul, each sign represents a sound; more importantly, it imitates the shape of the mouth when pronouncing the alphabet.

-Joseongul (Chosŏn’gŭl) is the name given to it in North Korea.
-It became the most prominent writing system in North and South Korea after World War II and the Korean War.
+Joseongul (Chosŏn’gŭl) is the name used in North Korea.
+After World War II and the Korean War, it became the most prominent writing system in North and South Korea.

 The Korean Language in the Modern World